Victory of Eagles: Plot details

 Fortunately, Wellesley has judged the time ripe for battle and misconstrues Laurence's reply as an attempt to pass responsibility back up the chain of command.
 The British Army is deployed out to the southern bank of the mouth of the Thames, a questionable position which Wellesley knows Napoleon will not be able to resist.
 He commands the Coldstream Guards and Scots Greys to hold the center, whilst other elements support and, when the time is right, encircle Napoleon's forces.
 On the day of battle, the field is shrouded in mist, and Bonaparte presses his advantages.
 He has almost seized the day when the fog finally lifts, allowing Admiral Nelson and his considerable fleet, secretly returned from Copenhagen and waiting now in the Channel, to attack the onrushing French with full broadsides whilst the artillery pins them in place.
 As men and dragons are pounded into the earth, Lien takes wing for the first time, and uses the divine wind to stir up a tsunami which destroys the fleet, sinking every one of the ships, and killing almost all of the men, including Nelson.
 This serves to buy time for Napoleon to retreat, carried by Lien, but utterly defeated.

-In the aftermath of the battle things change for the better for the British dragons: using treasure won on the field they are funding the construction of their own pavilions.
+In the aftermath of the battle, things change for the better for the British dragons: using treasure won on the field they are funding the construction of their own pavilions.
 Wellesley, now in his familiar title as the Duke of Wellington, commutes Laurence's sentence to Transportation to the Colony of New South Wales (Australia); he is also to bring three dragon eggs to give the colony some aerial forces.
 The novel ends as he and Temeraire, accompanied by the irrepressible Iskierka, who demands an egg from Temeraire, are on board the Alliegance, sailing to their new fate.

 Historical context

 Due to the capability of aerial transport, Napoleon is able to successfully invade and occupy England.
 (The first book references the Earl of St. Vincent's quote "I do not say the French cannot come, I only say they cannot come by sea.")
 The occupation lasts for months.

-Arthur Wellesley is created Duke of Wellington as a result of the events in this novel, which is set in 1808; five years previous to the historical Wellesley.
+Arthur Wellesley is created Duke of Wellington as a result of the events in this novel, which is set in 1808; this is five years previous to the historical Wellesley.
 His character is depicted as stern and pragmatic, finding it practical to accept dragons and a female admiral but also to violate conventions of war to fight the French.

 The death of Horatio Nelson is altered, due to his survival of the Battle of Trafalgar in the books.
 Instead, he is killed in the mass sinking of the British fleet.
 Although the circumstances are different, the novel still depicts the national grief that took place.
-His historical anti-abolition views are referenced, as the character Laurence is a staunch abolitionist.